 “I offer the children support and can encourage academic confidence.”

 “The children develop social skills in a safe environment … watching this happen is very rewarding.”

-Club has two weekly sessions during term time.
+Club has three weekly sessions during term time.

 We ask that volunteers commit to attending one session for at least two terms.

 Support for volunteers

 We run an induction session for all new Club Helpers, and ensure that they have appropriate ongoing support.
 All volunteers must attend child protection training and require a CRB check (required for anyone who is working with children).
 If you already have a CRB to work with vulnerable children, please let us know.
 If you have any problems or questions, there will always be someone to ask – our club co-ordinators are happy to answer phone enquiries and emails.
 We may be able to provide travel expenses, but this is dependent on our current funding.
 If you require travel expenses, please therefore discuss this with us first.

 Please call Nadine or Molly on 020 7 585 0339 or email us at email@example.com and firstname.lastname@example.org